DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_manage-actions-peer-review.md

 The team is on the right track.
 Follow the [Service Standard](/) and think about the next phase of delivery.

 ## If the team want to challenge the report
-Email the service assessment team at [serviceassessment.plus@education.gov.uk](mailto:serviceassessment.plus@education.gov.uk) to arrange next steps.
-They'll set up a meeting for the team with the panel so that you can talk through the report.
+Email the service assessment plus team at [serviceassessment.plus@education.gov.uk](mailto:serviceassessment.plus@education.gov.uk) to arrange next steps.
+They'll set up a meeting with the panel so that you can talk through the report.